Webpages related to Step 2 of your healthy eating journey

 Feel the benefits for longer

-Maintaining these small lifestyle changes can make huge differences over time as your new habits become a way of life.
+If you start to eat in a healthier, more balanced way, you might notice positive changes quite quickly.
+Maintaining these small lifestyle changes can lead to huge differences over time, as your new habits become a way of life.
 Maintaining these changes can lead to:

 - Having better long-term mental health and mood